Propose a Special Issue

 How Much Does Science Publishing Group Charge for the Journal?

-Journal of Diseases and Medicinal Plants is an Open Access journal accessible for free on the Internet.
+American Journal of Software Engineering and Applications is an Open Access journal accessible for free on the Internet.
 With Open Access, Science Publishing Group (SPG) allows us to distribute knowledge more widely and at a lower cost than was previously possible.
 However, to cover the editorial services and production of an article, the journal depends on Article Processing Charge (APC).

 ||Article Processing Charge